 This is an old abandoned farm up in the mountains of Monchique which we (Roi & Ana) had bought about two years ago.
 We are now starting to live here and slowly attempting to revive it according to the principles of natural farming.
-We have 15 mother goats and 7 kids which clear the forest daily, prevent fires and provide glorious milk from which we make cheese and yoghurt.
+We have 40 goats which clear the forest daily, prevent fires and provide glorious milk from which we make cheese and yoghurt.
 Our goats get an amazing life and this is the most important thing for us.
 They live in the forest and spend most of their time munching on bushes and trees.
 Roi has been doing this full time for a few years in an amazing goat farm near Jerusalem, and after learning quite a bit about goats and cheese making he has decided it’s time to try to do it on his own.
 This is a long term project and it’s in its first steps.

 Other than that there are many trees to care for here as this is a very forested mountain area.
 The main fruit trees are olives, chestnuts and walnuts.